arif-hstu/home-jam-client/README.md

 ## HomeJam
-Welcome to Homejam — where nothing stands between you & your favorite artists.
+Welcome to HomeJam — where nothing stands between you & your favorite artists.

 ## Live app:
 https://arif-test.netlify.app/